spacetelescope/jwst/docs/jwst/clean_flicker_noise/main.rst

    #.
 Mask data more than ``n_sigma * sigma`` above the center as signal
       (not background).

 #.
-If ``background_method = "median_image"``, create a scaled median image across
+If ``background_method = "median_image"`` and the input has multiple integrations,
+   create a scaled median image across the integrations.
+Subtracting the median image removes much of the source and background structure from the image, leaving only the residual noise to fit.

-   integrations to use as background.
+   To create the median image:

    #.
-Subtract a reference background from the input ramp and rate data
+Subtract a reference background level from the input ramp and rate data
+      by running the :ref:`bkg_subtract <background_subtraction>` step
       (NIRISS SOSS only).
    #.
 Compute a representative flux for scaling for each integration
       from the rate data.